 F.P.
 Journe’s Chronomètre Souverain is renowned for its rarity and collectibility, but how well does it function as a timekeeper?
-WatchTime’s Alexander Linz puts the watch through its paces in our exclusive test; Nik Schölzel provides the breathtaking original photography.
+WatchTime puts the watch through its paces in this exclusive test from our archives; Nik Schölzel provides the original photography.

 The watch world first began to take notice of François-Paul Journe in 1986, when he joined the Academy of Independent Creative Watchmakers (AHCI).
 After several years of crafting unconventional timepieces for an elite and well-heeled clientele in his shop on the outskirts of Paris, the French-born watchmaking prodigy set up shop on the rue de l’Arquebuse in Geneva, where he founded his brand, F. P. Journe Invenit et Fecit.
 The small company produces only about 800 watches each year, but its list of admirers has grown so large that the entire annual production is usually sold out a full year in advance.